gvannest/expert_system/README.md

 #A + B => !C

 =ABG
-#Add also one here if it pleased you!
+#Add also one here if it pleases you!

 ?GVXC
 ```